Secondary Suite Incentive

 How can I prepare to apply?

-Step 1: Make sure you qualify for the program.
+Step 1: Make sure you qualify for the incentive program.

 Step 2: Design your suite.
 Hiring a professional can help you submit a complete application and apply for the permits required.